-There are many reasons why one might visit North Korea, but to our mind one of the priorities when visiting has to be to learn more about the fascinating and truly unique North Korean culture.
+There are many reasons why one might visit North Korea, but in our mind, one of the priorities when visiting has to be to learn more about the fascinating and truly unique North Korean culture.
 We certainly believe that our tours are more about cultural exchange than simple tourism.

 North Korean Education System

-On a good number of our tours it’s possible to visit North Korean schools and universities; it’s even possible to teach a short class in both Pyongyang and Rason, as well as study Korean for a month in Pyongyang.
+On a good number of our tours, it’s possible to visit North Korean schools and universities; it’s even possible to teach a short class in both Pyongyang and Rason, as well as study Korean for a month in Pyongyang.

 As with any socialist country, there is a particular emphasis on science.
 North Korea has been involved in a number of scientific breakthroughs – and we’re not talking on the nuclear front.
 Whilst it might be somewhat controversial, the North Korean space program is something that they are extremely proud of.

 If you are particularly interested in science in North Korea, we recommend visiting the 3 Revolutions Exhibition.

 Both Kim Il Sung and Kim Jong Il were prolific writers, and both their personal views and the Juche ideology have had a significant impact on North Korean literature.